SimpleDataLabsInc/prophecy-docs/docs/release_notes/2024/april2024.md

 #### Copilot Fix It for Spark and SQL expressions

 Also, in our last update, we'd enabled Copilot to suggest expressions automatically based on output column names.
 With this release, we've added a feature called Copilot Fix It.
 It can fix any errors in your expression logic with just a click of the "Fix with AI" button.
 It can correct things like syntax mistakes, wrong function calls, or typos.
-We'll have a detailed document on this feature soon.

 ## 3.3.4.\* (April 12, 2024)